-The Australasian Faculty of Rehabilitation Medicine (AFRM) is a Faculty of the Royal Australasian College of Physicians (RACP) and provides training and continuing education for Rehabilitation Medicine Fellows and trainees throughout all stages of their career.
+The Australasian Faculty of Rehabilitation Medicine (AFRM), a Faculty of the Royal Australasian College of Physicians (RACP), provides training and continuing education for Rehabilitation Medicine Fellows and trainees throughout all stages of their career.

-AFRM trainees and Fellows are committed to providing high quality rehabilitation care to individuals and communities in Australia and New Zealand.
-The AFRM’s mission is “to train, accredit and support medical practitioners in the management of functional loss, activity limitation or participation restriction arising out of illness and injury”.
+AFRM Fellows and trainees are committed to providing high quality rehabilitation care to individuals and communities in Australia and Aotearoa New Zealand.

 About Rehabilitation Medicine